Jeff Bakalar

 Jeffrey Ian Bakalar (born March 24, 1982) is a professional podcaster, video game journalist, and formerly the host of CNET's longest-running podcast, The 404 Show.
-He is the General manager at Fandom-owned Giant Bomb, focusing on the site's operations while also hosting podcasts and content for the brand as well.
-He is a former employee of CNET Video and during his time there was a recurring personality on various podcasts on Giant Bomb.
+He was a recurring personality on various podcasts on Giant Bomb, later becoming a co-owner of the site in 2025.

 Personal

 Bakalar was born in Brooklyn, New York in 1982 and was raised in Briarwood, Queens before his family relocated to Marlboro Township, New Jersey where he attended Marlboro High School.
 He graduated from Towson University in 2004 with a Bachelor of Fine Arts in Electronic Media and Film, where he won an award for a mockumentary he directed called Adult Swim.

 In 2010, he married his longtime girlfriend, Stacie Davis.

 He currently lives in New Jersey.